GSG-G7/sitspot-v2/README.md

 - Individual reviews
 - Tags

-As a user, I can save my basic info in my local storage to be sent with my reviews (not required to submit the form)
+As a user, I want to insert my basic info once, and then use my alias to identify myself for this app, basic info include:
 - First name
 - Age
 - Location
-- Occupation
-- Values
-- Interests

 As a user, I can see where many SitSpots in an area are so that I can better plan my trip. (stretch)